cockroachdb/docs/v21.1/update-data.md

 ---
-title: Update Data
+title: Overwrite Existing Data
 summary: How to update the data in CockroachDB from various programming languages
 toc: true
 ---

-This page has instructions for updating rows of data (using the [`UPDATE`](update.html) statement) in CockroachDB from various programming languages.
+This page has instructions for overwriting existing rows of data in CockroachDB, using the following statements:

+- `UPSERT`
+- `INSERT ON CONFLICT`
+- `UPDATE`

 ## Before you begin